bryantmharrison/The-Sound-of-Flowers/README.md

 The ME1670 class I was in was tasked with the design of some assembly with a focus on functionality.
 Each person was to sketch, model, draw, and assemble a minimum of 10 parts for some larger project assembly.

 ## Project Ideation
 After brainstorming, I and my group of classmates (Nishu Ankere, Jackson Foster, J.B.
 O’Neal, Yash Parmar) decided on a project streamlining the cleaning process on airplanes and other similar mass transport.
 We settled on a typical catering cart with modifications that allow automation to ease the work of flight attendents.
-This product is to be designed and drawn in **SolidWorks**.
+This product was to be designed and drawn in **SolidWorks**.

-The cart will contain:
+The cart was to contain:
 1. An extending trash can designed by Y.P. that extends for ease of reach for flyers
 2. A multi-purpose robotic arm designed by N.A. that can rotate and extend to hand flyers any food items requested and able to hold disinfectant spray for cleaning purposes
 3. A built-in shop vac designed by me to ease with cleaning the plane